saurabh1088/notes/iOS/Concurrency/Concurrency.md

 - If method is not accessing any mutable data, then it is good practice to mark it as nonisolated.
 - nonisolated can be used for computed properties as well of those aren't being computed of any mutable state.

+### 4.3 Actors and isolation
+In Swift, when we say that actors guarantee data isolation, we mean that all mutable properties and functions within an actor are isolated from direct access from the outside.
+This isolation is a core feature of actors and is crucial for ensuring thread safety in concurrent programming.

-## 6. Can one use nonisolated on a let constant property as those are non mutabled?
+### 4.3 Can one use nonisolated on a let constant property as those are non mutable?
 NO, it is not needed and compilor will prevent such attempt.

 When one encapsulates data within an actor, one is essentially isolating it from direct access by other parts of the